zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-clauses.md

 | -1            | 0             |

 {{% alert color="info" %}}
-If you use a subquery as an expression in `SELECT`, then such subquery should always return a single column, and the number of rows should be at most one.
-If the subquery returns more than one row or a number of columns different than one, that will lead to an exception during runtime.
+If you use a subquery as an expression in `SELECT`, then such subquery should always return a single row and column.
+If the subquery returns more than one row or column, that will lead to an exception during runtime.
 {{% /alert %}}

 ### Subquery in `FROM` {#subquery-in-from}